Saint Andrew’s Society for Graduate Study in Scotland

 - Statement of personal objectives

-The Saint Andrew’s Society Scholarship requires institutional nomination from GU.
-For consideration, we must receive the following materials at firstname.lastname@example.org by November 8, 2019
+The Saint Andrew’s Society Scholarship requires institutional nomination.
+For consideration, the following materials should be sent to email@example.com in November 2020 (exact date to be announced).

-- Completed St. Andrew’s Scholarship application form (please request).
+- Completed St. Andrew’s Scholarship application form (request this form from GOFAR).

-- Responses in a single document to the following two questions; each answer may be no longer than 200 words:
+- Responses to the following two questions; each no longer than 200 words:

 - Why do you wish to continue your education beyond the present year?